OpenEvalProject/evals/manuscripts/elife-15983/v2/manuscript.md

 Altogether, our data strongly support the hypothesis that secreted NetB in the proximal wing provides a crucial chemoattractant cue for Gcm-mediated Fra expression, hence controlling the efficiency of glia migration.
 Our data also suggest that NetB may contribute but is not sufficient to trigger directionality.

-## Unc5 controls the late phase of L1 glia migration
+### Unc5 controls the late phase of L1 glia migration

 unc5 is a repellant receptor for Netrins and has been previously shown to be transiently expressed and required in the embryonic exit and peripheral glia (PG) associated with both the segmental and intersegmental nerves (von Hilchen et al., 2010; Keleman and Dickson, 2001; Freeman et al., 2003).
 We therefore asked whether unc5 might also be involved in the migration of glia in the developing wing.
 To do this, we first analyzed its spatio-temporal expression profile during development.
 Unc5 is undetectable in the wing disc at 15 hAPF (Figure 8—figure supplement 1a–a”).
 Its expression is first seen at 18 hAPF at low levels and this expression progressively decreases to completely fade away by 29 hAPF (Figure 8a–d’’’).

-If
+If unc5 were to act as a repulsive receptor, the efficiency of glia migration would increase if its expression decreases, but neither RNAi-mediated KD of unc5, nor the null unc58 mutation (Labrador et al., 2005) affect glia migration efficiency at the early and late stages of development (Figure 8e, first three columns; Figure 8—figure supplement 1b).
+Thus, the loss of Unc5 does not seem to enhance the migration efficiency of L1 glia in the developing wing.
+We then asked whether Unc5 expression must be tightly regulated, and found that overexpressing Unc5 affects the efficiency of glia migration by delaying it, a phenotype that is opposite to the Fra overexpression phenotype (Figure 8e, compare blank and green columns).
+This delayed migration phenotype was rescued by reducing the levels of unc5 using the unc5 KD construct or the mutant allele unc58, in this overexpression background.
+This rescue demonstrates a direct effect of unc5 on glia migration (Figure 8e, patterned green and purple column, Figure 8—figure supplement 1c, third column).

 ![Figure 8.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig8-v2.jpg)

 **Figure 8.:** (a–d”’) Wing immunolabeled with anti-22c10 (red), anti-Unc5 (gray) and anti-GFP (green) in the transgenic line gcm>GFP/+ at different migratory stages.
 Unc5 starts being expressed in glia and neurons at around 18 hAPF and fades away by 29 hAPF.
 Arrowheads show glia that express Unc5 at weak levels (a–c’’’) or that do not express Unc5 (d–d’’’).
 Note that (a–d”) are comprised of a few sections rather than maximum confocal projections. (e–g) Histograms representing the MI of the indicated genotypes, which in this figure was calculated using the membrane GFP transgenic line.
-Scale bars: (a–d”), 10 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.02210.7554/eLife.15983.023Figure 8—source data 1.unc in glia migration.5This file contains underlying raw data for Figure 8.DOI: http://dx.doi.org/10.7554/eLife.15983.023
+Scale bars: (a–d”), 10 μm.

 ![Figure 8—figure supplement 1.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig8-figsupp1-v2.jpg)

 **Figure 8—figure supplement 1.:** (a–a”) gcm>GFP/+ wing immunolabeled at 15 hAPF shows that the Unc5 protein cannot be detected at this stage.
 Note that (a–a”) are comprised of a few sections rather than maximum confocal projections.
-Region and scale bar as in Figure 6—figure supplement 1d–d’’. (b, c) Histograms represent the MI of the indicated genotypes, calculated by using the membrane GFP transgenic line. (d) qRT PCR analysis of the GFP levels using a WT unc5 (red) or a mutant unc5 reporter plasmid (yellow) upon co-transfection with increasing doses of the Gcm expression vector (reported as μg).DOI: http://dx.doi.org/10.7554/eLife.15983.024
+Region and scale bar as in Figure 6—figure supplement 1d–d’’. (b, c) Histograms represent the MI of the indicated genotypes, calculated by using the membrane GFP transgenic line. (d) qRT PCR analysis of the GFP levels using a WT unc5 (red) or a mutant unc5 reporter plasmid (yellow) upon co-transfection with increasing doses of the Gcm expression vector (reported as μg).

 Thus, fra and unc5 serve opposite roles in glia migration, with fra being necessary to trigger migration and unc5 delaying the migratory process.
 The two molecules seem to work in the same signaling pathway because the unc5 GOF phenotype is further enhanced by lowering the levels of Fra (Figure 8e, patterned green and light blue column).
 Also, the migratory phenotype induced by unc5 overexpression is rescued by simultaneously overexpressing Fra (the rescue was analyzed at an early stage for a better quantification; Figure 8f, patterned green and dark blue column).
 Finally, knocking down unc5 rescues the fra KD phenotype (Figure 8—figure supplement 1c, last two columns).

 Altogether, the data described above strongly suggest that Unc5 can act as a repellant but that its expression is not sufficient to affect migration efficiency, which is mostly controlled by Net–Fra interaction.
-A likely explanation for these results is that Unc5 contributes at late migratory stages, and time-lapse movies indeed show that
+A likely explanation for these results is that Unc5 contributes at late migratory stages, and time-lapse movies indeed show that unc5 overexpression delays migration but does not affect the initiation step (Figure 9—figure supplement 1a).
+To further test this hypothesis, we assessed the effects of knocking down Unc5 using repo-Gal4, which is a late glial driver compared to gcm-Gal4.
+In these conditions, we did see an acceleration in migration completion (Figure 8g).
+Finally, since Unc5 has been identified in microarrays obtained upon overexpressing Gcm (Freeman et al. 2003) and in the DAM ID screen performed to identify the direct targets of Gcm (Cattenoz et al., 2016), we asked whether Unc5 expression is directly induced by Gcm.
+Co-transfection assays in S2 cells similar to those performed on fra and using an Unc5–GFP reporter containing two GBS close to the unc5 transcription start site, suggest that Unc5 is a rather weak target of Gcm (Figure 8—figure supplement 1d).
+This was further confirmed in gcm gain-of-function in vivo assays (data not shown) similar to those mentioned above on fra.

 ![Figure 9.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig9-v2.jpg)

 **Figure 9.:** (a) Histogram showing the endogenous expression of fra upon S2 cell transfection with a Repo expression vector.
 The y-axis represents the relative expression levels in cells transfected with Repo compared to that observed in cells not transfected with the Repo expression vector (n=3). (b) Schematic summarizing the regulatory network. (c, d) Graphs representing the MI found at early and late stages in fra GOF animals crossed with the repo-Gal4 line.
-In this figure, the MI was calculated using the membrane GFP transgenic line.DOI: http://dx.doi.org/10.7554/eLife.15983.02510.7554/eLife.15983.026Figure 9—source data 1.repo in glia migration.This file contains underlying raw data for Figure 9.DOI: http://dx.doi.org/10.7554/eLife.15983.026
+In this figure, the MI was calculated using the membrane GFP transgenic line.

 ![Figure 9—figure supplement 1.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig9-figsupp1-v2.jpg)

-**Figure 9—figure supplement 1.:** fra KD wings using a late driver.(a) Graphical representation of the migratory behavior of gcm>GFP/+ and gcm>unc5 GOF wings at the Initiation phase (n=9). (b) Box plot showing the raw data, the mean and the standard errors for the three migratory phases in repo>GFP/+ and repo>fra KD wings.
+**Figure 9—figure supplement 1.:** (a) Graphical representation of the migratory behavior of gcm>GFP/+ and gcm>unc5 GOF wings at the Initiation phase (n=9). (b) Box plot showing the raw data, the mean and the standard errors for the three migratory phases in repo>GFP/+ and repo>fra KD wings.
 Stars indicate the p values.
-This figure relates to both Figure 8 and Figure 9.DOI: http://dx.doi.org/10.7554/eLife.15983.027
+This figure relates to both Figure 8 and Figure 9.

 In summary, these data suggest that apart from a role for chemoattraction mediated through Fra and NetB, which determines the initiation of glial cell migration, a later chemorepulsion mediated through Fra-Unc5 ensures the termination of migration.
 Furthermore, the expression of Unc5 is also directly regulated by the transcription factor gcm suggesting that the same early determinant controls the timely expression of effector genes that initiate and terminate glial cell migration.